View Document Text

 of margin transactions generally holds greater risk of capital loss.
 When losses occur, the value

-of the margin account may fall below the brokerage firm’s threshold thereby triggering a margin
+of the margin account may fall below the brokerage firm’s threshold, thereby triggering a

-call.
-This may force the account holder to either allocate more funds to the account or sell assets
+margin call.
+This may force the account holder to either allocate more funds to the account or

-in a shorter time frame than desired.
-Thus, margin transactions can lead to short selling in the
+sell assets in a shorter time frame than desired.
+Thus, margin transactions can lead to short

-event of a margin call, and so the risks associated with short-term trading may also apply to
+selling in the event of a margin call, and so the risks associated with short-term trading may also

 Investing in securities involves a risk of loss that all clients should be prepared to bear.